CodHeK/packer/README.md

 ### Packer 📦
-This repo is a means to replicate JS bundlers (like webpack) in a very simple way to understand how they work on a high level.
+This repo is a means to replicate JS bundlers (like webpack) in a very simple way to understand how they work on a high level and to get an idea of how HMR works.

 #### Usage: